harujapan/info/README.md

 I'ts me, no more.

 # ¿What doing Haru?
-Waiting Music and ReUp (ReUpload) the favuorite music
+Waiting Music and ReUp (ReUpload) the favourite music

 # ¿I can Upload my own music here?
 Of Cuourse, all J-Pop is welcome